timstephens24/channelsdvr-docker/README.md

       - /opt/channels-dvr:/channels-dvr
       - /mnt/disk/dvr/recordings:/shares/DVR # where you put the media files
       - /etc/localtime:/etc/localtime:ro
+    # Remove 'devices' section when not using Intel hardware transcoding
     devices:
       - /dev/dri:/dev/dri
 ```
 ### docker cli
+# Apply the comments above to the below as well
 ```
 docker run \
   --detach \